-Are you interested in being a steward for the next Whitby Folk Week?
+Are you interested in being part of our team for the next Whitby Folk Week?

-Whitby Folk Week depends on a large number of volunteer stewards who give their time and energy without pay.
+Whitby Folk Week depends on a large number of volunteers who give their time and energy without pay.
 We appreciate their efforts: indeed, the festival’s success depends on them.
 In return for around 4-5 hours per day you will receive a season ticket, including camping if required.

 Set up/Take down: Working in the week before the festival setting up the campsites and infrastructure required.
 Lifting, shifting, problem solving, plumbing, basic electrical are all skills that we need.
 Help taking down the festival is also needed.

-Children’s Events: We need stewards with up-to-date enhanced DBS clearance to help out with the children’s festival, checking and selling tickets, keeping registers of parents’ details and helping out wherever necessary.
+Children’s Events: We need lovely people with up-to-date enhanced DBS clearance to help out with the children’s festival, checking and selling tickets, keeping registers of parents’ details and helping out wherever necessary.